LuizKraisch/LuizKraisch/README.md

 * I love UI/UX and i have a porfolio: https://www.behance.net/luizkraisch 🔘

-### You can see more about me here: https://www.linkedin.com/in/luizkraisch 👽
+### You can find more about me here: https://www.linkedin.com/in/luizkraisch 👽